 After three decades, most of those groups have shut down.
-Many former leaders subsequently admitted to their errors, to the lack of change, and frequently, telling their own stories of near-destruction trying to pretend to be what they never were—straight.
+Many former leaders subsequently admitted to their errors, to the lack of change, and frequently, told their own stories of near-destruction trying to pretend to be what they never were—straight.

 It was time for a new version of being gay in the conservative church.
 The old methods and demands weren’t working.
 Enter the 2010s.
-What’s the church to do with LGBTQ people who were wrestling with their faith, coming out, finding community in other LGBTQ Christians, wanting to stay in church, and unable to change orientation?
+What’s the church to do with LGBTQ people who were wrestling with their faith, coming out, finding community in other LGBTQ Christians, wanting to stay in church, and being unable to change orientation?

 When something does not work, it’s time for new guidelines, a new language, and refreshed “theology.”
 It’s all still just surface work.
 It all still demands that LGBTQ people not be allowed equal status to straight Christians.
 The opposite of homosexuality was heterosexuality (but that wasn’t happening), so, it became “holy-sexuality.”
 In flowed numerous books by gay, or same-sex attracted Christians, admitting they could not change their orientation but were indeed Christians.
 (Hill-Perry, Citlau, Yuan, Butterfield, Bennett, Coles, Cook) They entreated others to join them in God-mandate holy sexuality or life-long celibacy.
-Oh, how their 1960s forefathers in biblical counseling, who thought they too spoke for God, would have scoffed at them.
+Oh, how their 1960s forefathers in biblical counseling, who thought they, too spoke for God, would have scoffed at them.
 Imposed celibacy, ala the Catholic clergy?
 It was a trick of the devil!

-There is still the option to marry heterosexually (supported by Sprinkle, Kaltenbach, Yuan, Citlau, Dallas, Butterfield, Hill-Perry, Bennett, Black, Brown).
+There is still the option to marry heterosexually (supported by Sprinkle, Kaltenbach, Yuan, Citlau, Dallas, Butterfield, Hill-Perry, Bennett, Black, and Brown).

-Since the 1940s, goal posts, requirements, and dictates kept changing.
+Since the 1940s, goalposts, requirements, and dictates kept changing.

 But here is the bottom line: a great moral injustice (the conservative Christian approach to changing or rejecting LGBTQ people) was the result of factual errors (mistranslated words, and viewing homosexuality as a mental illness, then a sin).